Adam Jones (baseball): 2014

-On April 13, Jones recorded his 1,000th career hit off Mark Buehrle in a game versus the Toronto Blue Jays.
-In a game against the Houston Astros at Camden Yards on May 11, 2014, he singled with the bases loaded and drove in his 500th and 501st RBIs.
-Jones participated in the 2014 MLB All-Star Game.
-After the season ended, he traveled to Japan to join a team of MLB All-Stars playing against All-Stars of Nippon Professional Baseball in the 2014 Major League Baseball Japan All-Star Series.
-The Orioles went on to win the 2014 American League Division Series in a three-game sweep of the Detroit Tigers, and later lost in a four-game sweep in the 2014 American League Championship Series to the Kansas City Royals.
+On April 13, Jones recorded his 1,000th career hit off Toronto's Mark Buehrle.
+In a game against the Houston Astros on May 11, Jones singled with the bases loaded and drove in his 500th and 501st RBIs.
+Jones was again voted by fans to start in the All-Star Game.
+After the season, he won his third consecutive Gold Glove award.

-2015
+The Orioles won the American League East and swept the Detroit Tigers in the American League Division Series in three games before being swept in four games in the American League Championship Series by the Kansas City Royals.
+Jones continued to struggle in the postseason, batting .222 with 1 home run and 3 RBIs in 7 games.

+After the season, Jones traveled to Japan to play in the MLB Japan All-Star Series, as a team of MLB stars played against Nippon Professional Baseball stars.

+2015: Final All-Star and Marvin Miller Award

-In 2015, Jones was elected to his fifth All-Star Game, his fourth in a row.
-He was originally voted in as a reserve, however, an injury to Kansas City Royals outfielder Alex Gordon allowed Jones to replace Gordon as a starting outfielder.
-During the Orioles' final game before the All-Star break, Jones hit two home runs in a game against the Washington Nationals, raising his career total with the Orioles to 180.
-His second home run moved him into eighth on the Orioles all-time home runs list, and it was his seventh career multi-home run game.
+Jones was selected to his fifth and final All-Star Game, his fourth in a row.
+He was originally chosen as a reserve but started the exhibition due to an injury to Kansas City outfielder Alex Gordon.
+During the Orioles' final game before the All-Star break, Jones hit two home runs against the Washington Nationals, his seventh career multi-home run game.
 On July 30, Jones hit the 182nd home run of his Orioles career, which tied him for seventh on the team's all-time list with Ken Singleton.
 The very next night, Jones hit a three-run home run, giving him sole possession of seventh place on the all-time Orioles home run list.
-It was also his one hundredth career home run at OPACY.
+It was also his one hundredth career home run in Baltimore.
 On August 16, Jones went 3-for-4 and hit two home runs in an 18–2 rout of the Oakland Athletics.
 It was Jones' eighth career multi-home run game.

 Jones played in 137 games in 2015, his lowest total since 2009.
 He hit a career-low .269 with 27 home runs and 82 RBI.
-The Orioles finished the season with a record of 81–81.
+The Orioles finished the season with a .500 record.
+Jones won the Marvin Miller Man of the Year award, chosen by other MLB players as someone "whose leadership most inspires others to higher levels of achievement."